sourcegraph/about/blogposts/2020/ex-googler-guide-dev-tools.md

 ---
 title: An ex-Googler's guide to dev tools
+externalTitle: Dev tools: The ex-Googler guide
 description:  After leaving Google, many engineers miss the developer tools.
 Here's one ex-Googler's guide to navigating the dev tools landscape outside of Google, finding the ones that fill the gaps you're feeling, and introducing these to your new team.
+externalDescription: An ex-Googler, or Xoogler, shows how you can replicate Google’s internal tools and development environment outside of Google.
 author: Beyang Liu
 authorUrl: https://twitter.com/beyang
 publishDate: 2020-11-24